pycom/pycom-micropython-sigfox/docs/pycom_esp32/general.rst

    >>> pycom.rgbled(0xff00)           # turn on the RGB LED in green color

 The heartbeat LED is also used to indicate that an error was detected:

+...
+..
+WLAN default behaviour
+.. ----------------------

+..
+When the LoPy boots with the default factory configuration, it' starts in Access Point mode',
+.. and it's ``ssid`` that starts with: ``lopy-wlan`` and ``key: www.pycom.io``.
+..
+Connect to this network and the LoPy will be reachable at ``192.168.4.1``.
+In order
+.. to gain access to the interactive prompt, open a telnet session to that IP address on
+.. the default port (23).
+You will be asked for credentials:
+.. ``login: micro`` and ``password: python``